 While the sweet potato is cooling.
 Place the puff pastry on a baking sheet lined with parchment.
 Use a small knife to score a half an inch border all around the pastry, make sure you don't cut through the pastry.

-Prick the center of the pastry with a fork.
-Bake the puff pastry for 15 minutes.
+Prick the center of the pastry with a fork (exclude the half-inch border).

-Spread the sweet potato masala evenly over the pastry and top it with grated cheese.
-Pop is back in the oven and bake for 15 minutes till it is done.
+Spread the sweet potato masala evenly over the pastry (inside the border) and top it with grated cheese.
+Brush the sides with egg wash / or milk of your choice and sprinkle with nigella seeds.

-Garnish it with pomegranate and clintro, slice and enjoy.
+Garnish it with pomegranate and cilantro, slice and enjoy.

 The products mentioned on this page may be affiliate products.
 Maplechutney.com may receive a commission for any product listed on this website.
 I only include affiliate products that I have tested, and consider useful.